sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 Every came across a situation where validation error is fired when a user is still typing on the form?
 Yeah.
 It is frustrating.

 Although I think there should be an out of the box solution for this, currently there is none for Angular 2.

+## Update - November 11, 2017

+Angular 5 has now added this functionality out of the box.
+You can [check out this link](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) to use the out of the box solution of validation and model update on blur.

-But there is a workaround you could use.
+But for people still working on Angular 2 projects- there is a workaround you could use.
 The solution is to fire validation error when use focus-out from the current field.

 I know.
 It might not be the best solution.
 But it is at least a better user experience than getting interrupted by error messages when I am still on the field typing something.